|I think he did just fine!|

 My dad started child-raising in the 40s.
 I don’t think he changed a diaper in his whole life.

 Husby started fatherhood in the late 70s.
-He changed plenty.
+He changed plenty of them.

 And my sons rearing children in the present day?
 Even more.